 The circumstances under which hedging strategy will not be effective in hedging the risks.

-While an initially documented hedging strategy may subsequently change, any change in hedging strategy, which includes a change in hedge target, shall be documented, with notification to the domiciliary state commissioner and include an effective date of the change in strategy.
+While an initially documented hedging strategy may subsequently change, any change in hedging strategy, which includes changes in the hedged item pursuant to paragraph 5c, shall be documented, with notification to the domiciliary state commissioner and include an effective date of the change in strategy.
 Reporting entities that elect to change a documented hedging strategy prior to the end of the three-month minimum timeframe shall identify the hedging strategy, and all hedging instruments executed under the strategy, as ineffective.
 The three-month timeframe begins with the stated effective date of the hedging strategy.
 Changes in a documented hedging strategy that occur after a three-month timeframe do not necessitate an ineffective determination as long as hedged items and hedging instruments under the revised/new strategy continue to meet the requirements of a highly effective ALM hedge.
 Reporting entities are permitted to have more than one hedging strategy implemented, but all implemented strategies must qualify as a component of a Clearly Defined Hedging Strategy pursuant to paragraph 7.

 Assessing Hedge Effectiveness

-The provisions within this standard require the entity to use a specific method, as detailed in paragraph 10, to assess hedge effectiveness at least quarterly (e.g., at the beginning and end of each quarter) with on-going assessment consistent with the originally documented risk management strategy.
+The provisions within this standard require the entity to use a specific method, as detailed in paragraph 10, to assess hedge effectiveness at least quarterly (e.g., at the beginning and end of each quarter) with ongoing assessment consistent with the originally documented risk management strategy.

 Both at inception, and on an ongoing basis, the hedging relationship must be highly effective in reducing duration differences between designated asset and liability portfolios during the period that the hedge is designated.
 Reporting entities electing to use this special accounting provision must calculate the duration of the hedged item (liability portfolio) and compare it to the duration of the designated supporting asset portfolio with and without the designated hedging derivatives at inception and on an ongoing basis (i.e., at the beginning and end of each quarter, since asset/derivative/liability amounts may change during the normal course of business with the dynamic hedge strategy needing to remain highly effective).
-Only if the designated hedging derivatives are highly effective at reducing the duration difference between the asset and liability portfolios at the beginning and end of each quarter, then this special accounting provision can be utilized.
+Only if the designated hedging derivatives are highly effective at reducing the duration difference between the asset and liability portfolios at the beginning and end of each quarter, can this special accounting provision be utilized.
 This comparison is specific to the designated hedged risks and exposures; therefore, if only a portion of the duration/interest rate risk is hedged or if the designated hedge only includes specific components of the hedged liabilities, for determining hedge effectiveness, the effectiveness comparisons are limited to those designated items.
 If an entity’s defined risk management strategy for a particular hedging relationship excludes specific components of the hedging derivative from the assessment of hedge effectiveness, the excluded open components shall be reported at fair value with gains or losses recognized as unrealized gains or losses.

 The term “highly effective” describes a reduction of the duration difference between the asset and liability portfolios that is accomplished by the hedging derivatives with between an 80%-125% effective rate.
-For example:
+One of the following methods shall be designated as the approach for each hedging program to determine whether the program is highly effective: